 How to get better sleep

 There are several ways to improve sleep quality, including starting a bedtime routine, avoiding naps during the day, getting more sun and enjoying regular exercise.
-You might find that a combination of these sleep tips will work best for you.
+Improve your sleep hygiene with these simple tips:

 1. Stick to a morning routine

 Planning for good sleep starts in the morning.
-Keeping your sleep cycle regular can help you sleep at the same time every night.
-Your morning routine should include waking up at the same time every day — yes, even on the weekend.
+Keeping your sleep cycle regular can help promote uninterrupted good quality sleep at the same time every night.
+Your morning routine should include waking up at the same time every day, including weekends.

 Making your bed and preparing your sleep space after you wake up in the morning can also help you sleep better.
 You’ll start the day with one accomplishment under your belt, and your bed will be a calm, inviting space when night rolls around.